YingLiang2/YingLiang2.github.io/README.md

   * *Why use Markdown?*

-    * *Markdown is a keytool mentioned by Etter's book that is used universally by the tech community.
-It is a lightweight markup language which has an easy learning curve, is very verstile and it is cross-platform compatible.
+    * *Markdown is a key tool mentioned by Etter's book that is used universally by the tech community.
+It is a lightweight markup language which has an easy learning curve, is very versatile and it is cross-platform compatible.
 Markdown formats the base information to a blueprint where many tools and applications can use this blueprint to style the information however they want.
-Therefore cross-platform compatiblity is very high.
-More importantly due to its ease of use, it allows for colloboration from others.*
+Therefore cross-platform compatibility is very high.
+More importantly due to its ease of use, it allows for collaboration from others.*

   * For a refresher or more learning refer to **Markdown points** in [More Resources section](#more-resources)